breno-c-bispo/HGSP_BrainFunctionalConnectivityAnalysis/README.md

-# Notebooks of the papers entitled "Emergence of Higher-Order Functional Brain Connectivity with Hypergraph Signal Processing" and "From Pairwise to Higher-order Clustering: A (Hyper-)graph Signal Processing Approach on Brain Functional Connectivity Analysis"
+# Notebooks of the papers entitled "Emergence of Higher-Order Functional Brain Connectivity with Hypergraph Signal Processing" and "From Pairwise to Higher-Order Brain Community Detection: A Hypergraph Signal Processing Approach on Brain Functional Connectivity Analysis"

 Authors: Breno Bispo, José Neto, Juliano Lima and Fernando Santos